 Disaster relief is especially important to the Principal because of its connection to the company’s mission.

 The mission of both Principal Financial Group and the Principal Foundation is to foster a world where financial security is accessible to all.
 “We know through research that when disaster strikes, it severely impacts one’s ability to become financially secure,” says Jesse.
 “People divert resources to just surviving.
 Disaster relief is one of our key funding priorities with the Principal Foundation because we can step in and reduce that burden after disaster strikes.”

 And the team did an incredible job reducing the burden of people surviving disasters.
 Over the six months, they raised an amazing $875,000.

 “Some of the people that were at the top of the leaderboard contributed over $6,000 over the course of the six months just through the Charity Miles program,” says Jesse.
 “I do think it motivated a lot of employees who were already active to do a little more, which is awesome.”

 “I think employees appreciated an opportunity to feel like they were giving back, while not being able to volunteer in-person like they used to,” continues Jesse.
 “It was really well-received by employees.
-To my knowledge, we had the highest employee engagement in an activation that we’ve ever had.”
+To my knowledge, we had the highest employee engagement in activation that we’ve ever had.”

 International employees were especially excited that the virtual format allowed them to participate.

-Principal didn’t set the program up as a competition.
+The principal didn’t set the program up as a competition.
 Instead, they encouraged everyone to participate.